arkency/posts/posts/2021-04-28-when-in-doubt-signal.md

 }
 ```

-With such implementation you'll fetch data on initial render and call `setProfile` only if the request was successful.
-If you unmount the component, the request will be cancelled an `AbortError` will
-be catched and ignored (so you won't try to update state of an already unmounted component).
-As we are throwing all errors other than `AbortError`, you should wrap your component with some [Error Boundary](https://reactjs.org/docs/error-boundaries.html)
+With such implementation you'll fetch the data on initial render and call `setProfile` only if the request was successful.
+If you unmount the component, the request will be cancelled an `AbortError` will be catched and ignored (so you won't try to update the state of an already unmounted component).
+As we are throwing all errors other than `AbortError`, you should wrap your component with an [Error Boundary](https://reactjs.org/docs/error-boundaries.html)
 to prevent crashes in case of any other error that might occur during fetching the data.